 Backdoor Roth IRA = Tax-free conversion goodness

 A great cup of coffee, my Grandmom’s crumb cake, and tax-free conversions.
-Three of my favorite things.
-Yes, the backdoor Roth IRA could be 100% tax-free, if non-deductible contributions.
+These are three of my favorite things.
+Yes, the backdoor Roth IRA could be 100% tax-free with non-deductible contributions.

 The ifs, ands, or buts of tax-free

 It’s retirement savings and taxes; there are always ifs, ands, or buts.
 So don’t go out and try the Backdoor Roth IRA just yet.
 There are other considerations when determining the level of tax-free goodness.

 - Do you already have any Traditional (including a Rollover IRA), SEP, or SIMPLE IRAs?

 - Are those IRAs funded with deductible/before-tax contributions?